IceCreamYou/Chrome-BigConsole/README.md

 ## Pending improvements

-- There seems to be an issue with copy-pasted code failing to execute, at least on Windows; probably something to do with line endings.
-Works fine when typed by hand.
 - `console` functions log to the normal console instead of BigConsole.
 It would be nice if BigConsole showed everything the normal console shows and vice versa.
 - It would be nice if large objects were printed in a collapsed format
-- The version of Ace Editor this project uses could use updating

 ## Installation